xameYeoh/pin-simplifier/README.md

 So based on this assumption, the input of LUUUUUUUDD would give me 1, as there are more U's, but it needs to be 7.

-I will fix it as well till Friday, after my uni tests, but now I have to leave it as is, of which I am NOT proud of :(
+I promise to myself I will fix it till Friday, after my uni tests, but now I have to leave it as is, of which I am NOT proud of :( , because I have yet to prepare for test tomorrow.